Configure Git for contributingEstimated reading time: 7 minutes

 $ git branch * dry-run-test master

 The current branch has an * (asterisk) marker.
-So, these results shows you are on the right branch.
+So, these results show you are on the right branch.

 TEST.mdfile in the repository’s root.